zosconnect/zosconnect-sample-cobol-apirequester/README.md

-# Sample z/OS application for z/OS Connect Enterprise Edition (EE)
+# Sample CICS application for z/OS Connect Enterprise Edition (EE)

 This repository contains a sample CICS COBOL application that uses the API Requester function of z/OS Connect EE to call a health insurance claim rule API hosted on the IBM Cloud.
 The CICS application is invoked as a REST API using z/OS Connect EE.